chem454/chem454.github.io/docs/course-information/syllabus.md

 ## Institutional Policies

-**Course Recording and Broadcasting:** Course recording is bound by [University Policy 122](https://www.wcu.edu/discover/leadership/office-of-the-chancellor/legal-counsel-office/university-policies/numerical-index/university-policy-122.aspx).
-Students should request prior permission of their instructor before recording and class meetings.
+All WCU policies apply to this course, and those statements can be read either on Canvas or the [WCU website](https://www.wcu.edu/learn/faculty/coulter-faculty-commons/teaching-and-learning/syllabus-additional.aspx).
+Students are expected to understand these policies and recognize that the statements are considered part of the syllabus for this course.
+Highlights are given below.

 **Accommodations for Students with Disabilities:** Western Carolina University is committed to providing equal educational opportunities for students with documented disabilities and/or medical conditions.
 Students who require accommodations must identify themselves as having a disability and/or medical condition and provide current diagnostic documentation to the Office of Accessibility Resources.
 Please contact the Office of Accessibility Resources, 135 Killian Annex, (828) 227-3886 or by [email](mailto:accessibility@wcu.edu).
 Visit the OAR website at [http://accessibility.wcu.edu/](https://www.wcu.edu/learn/academic-services/disability-services/index.aspx) for more information.

 **Academic Integrity Policy and Reporting Process:** This course follows the guidelines set forth in WCU's [Academic Integrity Policy](https://www.wcu.edu/experience/dean-of-students/academic-integrity.aspx).
 Refer to the policy for specific rules and sanctions!

-Written work may be checked for plagiarism using computer software.
+Written work may be checked for plagiarism either manually by our instructor or by computer software.
 Plagiarism will NOT be tolerated and will by handled according to WCU's academic honesty policy.

-**Community Vision for Inclusive Excellence**: All members of the WCU community are expected to embrace WCU's mission of inclusive excellence.
-See the [Community Vision for Inclusive Excellence](https://www.wcu.edu/discover/diversity/eodp/).

 ## Resources

 ### Getting Help

-WCU provides many resources to help students succeed.  *All* students are encouraged to take advantage of resources such as the library and tutoring centers, regardless of their academic standing!
-A few are listed below.
+WCU provides many resources to help students succeed.  *All* students are encouraged to take advantage of these resources, regardless of their academic standing -- there is no harm in asking for help!
+A few key resources are listed below.

 - **Office Hours and Piazza** - don't hesitate to ask your instructor and classmates for help!
 See the top of this document for more information.
 - **Writing and Learning Commons (WaLC)** for help and feedback on writing.
 Visit [tutoring.wcu.edu](https://tutoring.wcu.edu) or call 828-227-2274.
 - **Math Tutoring Center** for help with calculations and math.
 For more information, visit [mtc.wcu.edu](http://mtc.wcu.edu/) or call 828–227–3830.
 - **CAPS** for help with non-academic concerns such as anxiety, depression, grief, relationships, identity, and addiction.
 For more information, visit [caps.wcu.edu](https://www.wcu.edu/experience/health-and-wellness/caps/index.aspx).
 Additionally, you may call the Western NC 24-hour crisis line at 888-315-2880 or the Suicide Prevention Lifeline at 800-273-8255.

 ### University Dates

 - **Academic Calendar** The University academic calendar can be found at [here](http://www.wcu.edu/learn/academic-calendar.aspx).
 It includes dates for all breaks, University closures, final exams, etc.
 - **Final Exam:** The University final exam schedule can be found on the [Registrar's webpage](http://www.wcu.edu/learn/academic-services/registrars-office/).
 Note there is no final exam for the lab portion of Chem 370 (but there may be for the lecture portion).